 What Are the Most Important Skills for a Chime PM?

 Chime PMs need to have excellent product sense, technical expertise, and leadership skills.
 A strong PM candidate can articulate their product vision, prioritize features effectively, and work collaboratively with cross-functional teams.
-In a HC debate, it was noted that Chime PMs need to be able to communicate complex technical concepts to non-technical stakeholders.
+In a hiring discussion, it was noted that Chime PMs need to be able to communicate complex technical concepts to non-technical stakeholders.
 Not communication skills, but influence.

 How Can You Prepare for a Chime PM Interview?